 “However,” she continued, “I will of course make time for the high priest himself, should he come to speak to me in person.”

-He eyed her, standing tall and straight-backed, wearing the God King’s colors of the day--blue and silver.
+He eyed her, standing tall and straight-backed, wearing the God King’s colors of the day--blue and copper.
 “You should not antagonize me, your highness,” he finally said.

 Siri felt just a flush off anxiety, but caught her hair before it bleached white.
 “I am not antagonizing you,” she said.
 “I am simply establishing some things that should have been mine from the beginning.”